Maximum sampled conditional likelihood for informative subsampling: Asymptotic Results

 where $\bSigma_{\btheta}$ is defined in (\ref{eq:38}), and $\cvd$ means convergence in distribution. \end{theorem} {In Theorem \ref{thm:1}, the subsample size $n^*=\sumN\delta_i$ is random, and the average subsample size $n=\Exp(n^*)=N\Exp\{\pi(\x,y)\}$ goes to infinity as $N \rightarrow \infty$.}

-The estimator $\htheta_{s}$ is based on the conditional likelihood of the sampled data, so it is expected to be more efficient than the inverse probability weighted estimator.
+The estimator $\htheta_{S}$ is based on the conditional likelihood of the sampled data, so it is expected to be more efficient than the IPW estimator.
 Actually, it is the most efficient estimator in a class of asymptotically unbiased estimators.
-Consider the following class of estimating equations
+To see this, consider the following class of estimating equations